-DISCLAIMER: I was provided with a full-sized sample of OrganicGirl 100% Baby Kale in exchange for this blog post, but I was not provided with any other form of compensation.
+disclosure: I was provided with a full-sized sample of OrganicGirl 100% Baby Kale, which I used to make the chicken kale tortellini soup recipe for this blog post.
+I was not provided with any other form of compensation.
 I’m grateful for the opportunity to sample their new product, and all opinions and thoughts in this post are my own.

 Believe it or not, in this part of Wisconsin, we’re already gearing up to say GOODBYE to the autumn weather and hello to the frigid cold days of winter.
 The clocks will be turned back one hour tonight, leaving us with less daylight and more dreary looking days.
 Truthfully, unless you’re big into bundling up in jackets, shoveling yourself out from under 12 inches of snow, ice fishing, snowboarding, or building snowmen, Wisconsin winters can be a little bit depressing.

 There’s one sure fire way to cheer up on the outside and warm up on the inside… SOUP!

 This chicken kale tortellini soup includes a seriously delicious (and healthy!) ingredient, 100% baby kale, from OrganicGirl.

 If you ask me, I’ll tell you that not much goes better with a great bowl of soup than crusty sourdough bread and a crispy, crunchy salad.
 Using this baby kale made for a SUPER easy, delicious, and incredibly healthy dinner.
 I used it in the chicken kale tortellini soup AND in the salad!

 The baby kale comes pre-washed (3 times!) so all you have to do is open up the clamshell container and it’s ready to use.
 Oh, and an extra kudos to OrganicGirl for using recycled plastic for their containers!
 I really like supporting companies that use sustainable practices.
 If you agree with my sentiment, check out this fabulous sustainability statement